15-year-old boy latest victim of deadly gun violence in Charlotte

 Stanfil has been charged with murder and robbery with a dangerous weapon.
 Jail records show he was released from the Mecklenburg County Jail on Feb.
 26 for a similar armed robbery charge.

 Investigators say just after 5 p.m.
-Monday, 15-year-old Roman Kichigin was shot during an attempted armed robbery at this apartment complex near Milton Road.
+Monday, 15-year-old Roman Kichigin was shot during an attempted armed robbery at an apartment complex near Milton Road.

 Kichigin tried to drive away from the scene, but was found by investigators in a crashed car.